sachenl/project5/README.md

 ## 6. Train Test Split based on the data frame
 We split the dataset to training (70%), validation (10%) and testing (20%) by train_test_split.

+The shape of each dataset are showed below:
 ((7210, 9), (802, 9), (2003, 9))